Third-Party Risk Management Checklist

 With such a structure, a vendor risk assessment framework stretches across the final two stages - Risk Management and Offboarding.

-A vendor risk assessment framework encompassing onboarding, risk management and offboarding
+vendor risk assessment topic branching down into onboarding, risk management, and offboarding segments.

 The majority of risk assessment processes support the Risk Management phase, where continuous risk monitoring and assessment tasks are carried out to a degree that's proportional to the criticality rating of each onboarded vendor.